 The Bible tells the story of Andrew and Peter going from being fishermen to fishers of men.
 We are introduced to them with this verse: “Immediately they left their nets, and they followed Him.”
 Frankly, this verse has always disturbed me.
 Imagine a stranger walking up to you while you are working.
 You don’t know this man, but He says, “Follow Me.”
-It means giving up all that’s familiar in your life – your family, friends, and your occupation – to follow Him.
+It means giving up all that’s familiar in your life – your family, friends, and your occupation – just to follow Him.
 Yes, He’s dynamic and charismatic.
 But dropping everything and blindly following him?
 I just can’t identify with that.

-Fortunately, it didn’t happen that way.
-The fact is Andrew and Peter were introduced to Jesus and had spent a full day listening and talking to Him.
-(John 1:35-42) Then they heard Him preach.
-They even saw how Jesus knew a whole lot more about fishing than they did.
-(Luke 5:1-11) They had seen Him healing the sick in their home towns (Matthew 4:23).
-After all that, they realized He was not just a man, but the Messiah – the God-man and truly became convicted of their sins.
-Jesus approached them and said, “Follow Me, and I’ll make you fishers of men.”
-At that point, they were ready to drop everything and follow Jesus.
-(Matthew 4:18-20)
+- Matthew 4:18-20: Finally, after all that, they realized that Jesus was not just a man, but the Messiah – the God-man and truly became convicted of their sins.
+It was at this point that Jesus approached them and said, “Follow Me, and I’ll make you fishers of men.”
+Only at that point, were they were ready to drop everything and follow Jesus.